Tasmania Football Club: Leadership roles

 Grant O'Brien, former CEO of Woolworths and chair of Tourism Tasmania, was appointed the new club's first chairman in July 2023 by the Tasmanian AFL Licence Taskforce.
 In September, a board chaired by O'Brien was announced, including Kath McCann, James Henderson (AFL talent manager), Alastair Lynch, Alicia Leis, Roger Curtis, Laura McBain, Graeme Gardner and Kathy Schaefer.
 Former Richmond player Jack Riewoldt was appointed club culture manager.

 Former Richmond Football Club CEO Brendon Gale was appointed the club's inaugural Chief Executive Officer (CEO) in 2025.
 In addition, Lauren Jauncey was appointed General Manager of Strategy, People & Culture in February 2025 and James Creak was appointed General Manager Commercial and Partnerships in June 2025.

 Corporate

 During the 2024 launch, the club commenced selling foundation membership packs for between A$10 and $15 with an initial target of 40,000 by October (one of the original conditions of entry set by the AFL).
 The club exceeded this target within 2 hours and had sold over 121,000 memberships just two days after launch, giving it the highest on-paper membership of any club in the AFL and taking just 24 hours to break the league's all-time membership record.

 In September 2024, the club passed 200,000 members, raising a total of more than $2 million in membership revenue and making it the 5th largest sports club in the world by total membership.
 The club has over 211,000 members as of 8 August 2025.

+Sponsorship

+Tasmania's inaugural sponsorship arrangement, announced in February 2026, was made with Hobart-based footwear brand Blundstone Footwear (stylised as simply "Blundstone").
+Their branding was placed on the front chest and bottom of the back of the guernsey, and the sponsorship is in effect until 2032.
+Confectionary company Cadbury will be the club's back-of-guernsey sponsor for the club’s women’s and men’s VFL and VFLW teams in 2026 and 2027, and the AFL and AFLW teams from 2028 to 2030.